JetBrains/intellij-sdk-docs/tutorials/code_inspections.md

 ### Used Techniques

-The **comparing_references_inspection** sample plugin illustrates the use of the following techniques:
+The [comparing_refereces_inspection](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/comparing_references_inspection) sample plugin illustrates the use of the following techniques:

 - How to analyze a [PSI tree](http://confluence.jetbrains.net/display/IDEADEV/IntelliJ+IDEA+Architectural+Overview#PsiFiles).
 - How to find a Java token of interest in the PSI tree.